 Why Low-Calorie Diets Fail

-On his “Fasting Method” website, Dr. Jason Fung refers to the results of a study where researchers gave diabetics an increased amount of insulin gradually over a period of 6 months.
+On his “Fasting Method” website, Dr Jason Fung refers to the results of a study where researchers gave diabetics an increased amount of insulin gradually over a period of 6 months.
 Surprisingly, despite consuming around 300 fewer calories per day, their body weight increased by 8.7kg!
 The only other difference was the increase in the insulin dose.
 This confirms that insulin makes us fat!
 Why Low-Calorie Diets Fail.

 Why Low-Calorie Diets Fail

 Carbohydrates are an essential part of the human diet, providing the body with energy to fuel physical activity and brain function.
 However, when consumed in large quantities, carbohydrates can cause insulin levels to spike.
 Insulin is a hormone that helps to regulate blood sugar levels, and when insulin levels are high, the body becomes less sensitive to its effects.
-It’s why Why Low-Calorie Diets Fail.
+It’s why Low-Calorie Diets Fail.

 This condition, known as insulin resistance, can lead to a number of serious health problems, including type 2 diabetes.
 In order to prevent insulin resistance, it is important to consume carbohydrates in moderation and to balance them with other nutrients such as protein and fat.
+You may have read about Low Card Diets, where carbohydrate consumption is dramatically reduced.
+Visit our blog pages to read a number of dedicated articles.

 Why Low-Calorie Diets Fail

 Complex carbohydrates such as whole grains are also generally better for insulin regulation than simple carbs like refined sugar.
-By paying attention to their carbohydrate intake, people can help to keep their insulin levels in check and reduce their risk of developing insulin resistance.
+By paying attention to their carbohydrate intake, people can help keep their insulin levels in check and reduce their risk of developing insulin resistance.

 Low-calorie diets may seem like an effective way to lose weight, but in reality, they often do more harm than good.
 One of the main problems with calorie restriction is that it can slow down your metabolism; your body responds by burning fewer calories.
 When you cut back on calories, your body goes into starvation mode and starts to hold onto fat stores instead of burning them for energy.
 As a result, you may end up gaining weight instead of losing it.